raphamorim/react-ape/docs/contributing-how-to-contribute.md

  If you want to use react-ape on production project, We suggest you use a tagged commit version on Master.

- Some branchs to future features can be create, don`t use if you are not envolved on this feature development.
+ Some branchs to future features can be create, don't use if you are not envolved on this feature development.

  If you have questions about project, please open a issue with your question.